acbilson/chaos-content/posts/kingdom-manifesto-sunday-gathering.md

 A church with member registration is trying to weed out the "seekers" from the "finders" (made that last up).
 A member registry is useful for a number of reasons, such as to count the actual number of committed ~attendees~ Christians to gauge the relative growth of church commitment over time.

-If you work in a marketing department, these definitions might be familiar with different terms.
+If you work in a technology marketing department, these definitions might be familiar with different terms.
 Swap "seeker" for "visitor," "member" for "customer", and the rate of church commitment as the "conversion rate."
 I don't know who stole which idea from whom, but there's comical overlap.

 I want you to understand with this tongue-in-cheek slang comparison that the Sunday gathering is conceptualized and marketed exactly the same way that a company conceptualizes its core offering.
-As radical as a salesperson announcing that we have misidentified our company's fundamental service, I propose that we the Church have mistaken the Sunday gathering as our fundamental service.
+As radical as an entrepreneur announcing that to his company that we've misidentified our company's fundamental service, I propose that we the Church have mistaken the Sunday gathering as our fundamental service.
+We the church need an innovative disruption to stay "relevant."

+# Sunday Gatherings in a new Light

+Ok, so I've just stated that Sunday gatherings are not a fundamental service.
+Does that mean we do away with them?
+By no means!
+Instead, let's place the Sunday gathering in a more modest position alongside the other three meetings/services.
+You may call them "the four fundamental services" if you'd prefer alliterative genius.

+- discovery 1: a church without a sunday gathering is still a church
+- discovery 2: an attendee that's not a member is still a committed Christian
+- discovery 3: a startup church may require significantly fewer resources than expected

 -----------------------